mrbrins82/mrbrins82.github.io/kaggle_titanic.md

 829  female  62.0      0      0  113572  80.0   B28      NaN
 ```

 These are two 1st-class women that are on the same ticket and in the same cabin, so they probably boarded at the same location.
+How do we determine what to set as their port of embarkation?
+Let's look at a couple pivot tables and see if we can find any helpful information.
+The first pivot table shows a breakdown by _Sex_, _Pclass_, _Embarked_, and shows the number of people in each subset that embarked at a specific port.
+The second pivot table shows the same breakdown, except that instead of the number of people in each subset, it shows the survival probability.

 ```python
 train_df.pivot_table(values='Survived', index=['Sex', 'Pclass'], columns=['Embarked'], aggfunc='count')